kerberos-io/documentation/70_installation/2_KiOS.md

 <div id="advanced" style="display: none;">
 <h2>Advanced Installation</h2>

 <p>If you prefer <b>the hard way</b>, you can also flash <b>Kerberos.io</b> to your SD card manually.
 So it's not a problem if you don't want to use the KiOS installer.
 It goes as follows: download the KiOS .img yourself, flash it to your SD card with Etcher and edit some configuration files at the boot directory.
-The big difference with the basic installation, is that you'll need to download the image manually, and edit some files on the SD card to setup your network configuration.</p>
+The big difference with the easy installation, is that you'll need to download the image manually, and edit some files on the SD card to setup your network configuration.</p>

 <a name="download"></a>
 <h2>1.
 Download the .img</h2>